 FACTBOX-Trump impeachment - what happens next?

-The Democratic-led U.S. House of Representatives is expected to send formal impeachment charges against President Donald Trump to the Senate this week, where Majority Leader Mitch McConnell has said he would help acquit his fellow Republican at a trial.
+The Democratic-led U.S. House of Representatives is expected to vote on Wednesday to send formal impeachment charges against President Donald Trump to the Senate, where Majority Leader Mitch McConnell has said he would help acquit his fellow Republican at a trial.
 Here is what can be expected in the coming days and weeks:

 Jan.
-14 House Speaker Nancy Pelosi will discuss next steps with rank-and-file Democrats at a morning caucus meeting in the U.S. Capitol.
-The same lawmakers, who represent the House majority, voted along party lines on Dec.
+15 The House will vote to formally transmit the charges against Trump to the Senate, according to House Speaker Nancy Pelosi.
+Democratic lawmakers, who represent the House majority, voted along party lines on Dec.
 18 to impeach Trump over his dealings with Ukraine.

-Pelosi has already directed House Judiciary Committee Jerrold Nadler to be ready to bring forward a resolution that would formally transmit the charges against Trump to the Senate.
-The measure would also appoint a number of House Democrats as "managers," who would prosecute Trump in the Senate on charges that he abused his power by pressuring Ukraine to investigate former Vice President Joe Biden, a leading Democratic presidential contender for 2020, and that he obstructed efforts by Congress to uncover any misconduct.
+The resolution would also appoint a number of House Democrats as "managers," who would prosecute Trump in the Senate on charges that he abused his power by pressuring Ukraine to investigate former Vice President Joe Biden, a leading Democratic presidential contender for 2020, and that Trump obstructed efforts by Congress to uncover any misconduct.
+Pelosi had delayed sending the charges to the Senate in an unsuccessful effort to get McConnell to agree to allow new witness testimony that could be damaging to Trump.

-The House could vote on the resolution as soon as Tuesday.
-Mid-January to late January
+Jan.
+16 A Wednesday vote would lead the Senate to take up impeachment on Thursday.
+The Senate will likely take several days to get through formalities before the trial begins in earnest.

 House managers would present their case against Trump, and the president's legal team would respond, with senators sitting as jurors.
+McConnell has said the Senate will sit in session six days a week, taking only Sundays off.
 Senators would then be given time to submit questions to each side.

 Senators could also vote on whether to dismiss the charges against Trump.
 McConnell has said that, once the charges are formally submitted to the Senate, he will back a resolution that would set initial rules for the trial but postpone a decision on whether to hear from witnesses.